mkb93/pomodoro-app-ts/README.md

 questions?
   why vite?
+  -vite is very fast for web applications to display themselves and the rate at which it updates is much faster. its also compatible with quite a few frameworks so it can work smoothly.

   type script benefits versus javascript? what other alternatives are available to program this app, language wise?

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.